LittlestCube/albw-ap-plugin/README.md

 6. Once you generate a patch from the APWorld, copy it to `/luma/titles/00040000000EC300/` on your SD card.

 7. Re-insert your SD card into your 3DS and power it on.
+	- If you used FTP to transfer your files, and copied the new Luma `boot.firm` file, reboot your 3DS now.

 8. On the Luma3DS configuration screen after power-up:
 	1. _Make sure_ that `Enable loading external FIRMs and modules` does **NOT** have an x next to it.
 If so, disable it.
 	2. Turn `Enable game patching` on and make sure it **DOES** have an x next to it.
 	3. Press Start or choose `Save and exit`.

+9. Press L+DPadDown+Select to open the Rosalina menu, and make sure that `Plugin loader` is set to `[Enabled]`.

-9. Run A Link Between Worlds.
+10. Run A Link Between Worlds.

-10. At the end of the red 3DS loading screen, you should see a blue flash.
+11. At the end of the red 3DS loading screen, you should see a blue flash.
 This means the plugin has loaded successfully.

-11. Run the command on-screen into your ALBW APWorld client.
+12. Run the command on-screen into your ALBW APWorld client.

-12. Profit.
+13. Profit.